 The Directors' services to the Company are an incidental part of their duties.
 No Directors were remunerated for their services to the Company.
-Directors' emoluments are borne by Santander UK plc and corporate service fees of £15,130 (2022: £10,554), which include the provision of Directors, were incurred by the Company and paid by Holmes Funding Master Issuer plc.
-No emoluments were paid by the Company to the Directors during the year (2022: £nil).
+Directors' emoluments are borne by Santander UK plc and corporate service fees of £18,074 (2023: £15,130), which include the provision of Directors, were incurred by the Company.
+No emoluments were paid by the Company to the Directors during the year (2023: £nil).